Nonparametric Bayesian inference for reversible multi-dimensional diffusions: Main results

 We now provide concrete examples of Gaussian priors to which Theorem \ref{Prop:GaussRates} applies.
 As discussed in Section \ref{sec:problem_setup}, the potential $B$ is only identified up to an additive constant, which we without loss of generality select via $\int_{\T^d} B(x) dx = 0$.
 For series expansions, one can enforce this by setting the coefficient of $e_0 \equiv 1$ (Fourier basis) or $\Phi_{-10} \equiv 1$ (wavelet basis) equal to zero.
 For more general Gaussian processes, one can simply recenter the prior draws by $B \mapsto B - \int_{\T^d} B(x) dx$.

 A common choice for this problem is a mean-zero Gaussian process with covariance operator equal to an inverse power of the Laplacian \cite{PSvZ13,vWvZ16,vW2019}, for which posterior inference based on discrete data can be computed efficiently using a finite element method \cite{PPRS12} (note that in the continuous model considered here, Gaussian priors for $B$ are conjugate, see Lemma \ref{Lem:Conjugacy} below).
-Such priors can be defined via a Karhunen-Loève expansion in the Fourier basis and are equivalent to periodic Mat\'ern processes, see Appendix \ref{Sec:PerMatProc} for details
+Such priors can be defined via a Karhunen-Loève expansion in the Fourier basis and are equivalent to periodic Mat\'ern processes, see Section \ref{Sec:PerMatProc} in the Supplement \cite{supp}.

 \begin{example}[Periodic Matérn process] For $s+1>d/2+(d/2)\vee 2$, consider the base Gaussian prior